whatsmate/whatsmate.github.io/_posts/2016-09-05-send-telegram-message-java.md

 To send a Telegram message in `Java`, do this:

 1. Copy the following source code to a Java file named `TelegramSender.java`.  <script src="https://gist.github.com/whatsmate/0a49b937c8190ce9a70f188bfb9212b3.js"></script>
+2. Customize the TODO lines:
+   * Specify your gateway instance ID on line 9.
+   * Specify your client ID and secret on lines 10 and 11.
-2. Specify your target recipient on line 17.
+   * Specify your target recipient on line 18.
 Remember to include the country code.
-3. Specify your message on line 18.
+   * Specify your message on line 19.
-4. Compile the Java file:  `javac TelegramSender.java`
+3. Compile the Java file:  `javac TelegramSender.java`
-5. Execute the class to send your message: `java TelegramSender`
+4. Execute the class to send your message: `java TelegramSender`

 You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/telegram-gateway-api.html) now.